ga4gh/data-security/AAI/AAIConnectProfile.md

            that the /userinfo endpoint MAY not contain GA4GH claims.

-        2. In addition to other validation checks, an Embedded Token is considered invalid if it is more than 1 hour old (as per the "iat" claim) AND the OIDC introspection endpoint does not confirm that the token is still active.
+        2. In addition to other validation checks, an Embedded Token is considered invalid if it is more than 1 hour old (as per the `iat` claim) AND the OIDC introspection endpoint does not confirm that the token is still active.
 If the token is being multiple times by the same Claim Clearinghouse, it SHOULD only call the introspect endpoint at most once